kevinknow/kevinknow/README.md

 ### Hi there 👋

-I'am Zhenchao, currently a master student graduated from the University of Edinburgh from 2021.
+I'am Zhenchao, currently a master student graduated from the University of Edinburgh 2021.
 My major is Sensors & Imaging Systems.
 I am interested in robotics and machine learning.
 Recently,

 - 🔭 I’m working on control algorithms between UAVs and UGVs.
 Recently, I am working on Multi-Agent Reinforcement Learning in the field of intelligent transportation.
 - 🌱 I’m worked as a AT at James Watt Nanofabrication Center, Glasgow, 2021.09-2022.01.